Ian Dogole’s “Afro-Weston” Project Earns 2015 San Francisco

 Multipercussionist/bandleader/recording artist Ian Dogole was awarded a 2015 San Francisco Friends of Chamber Music (SFFCM) grant for his project entitled “Afro-Weston,” a musical tribute concert that featured new arrangements of pianist/composer Randy Weston's Afro-infused compositions, with a focus on pieces that blend Gnawa instruments and musical approaches into a Jazz-oriented context.
 The concert took place at the 142 Throckmorton Theatre in Mill Valley, CA on March 19, 2016.

 The collaborators on this project were:

-- Ian Dogole – dumbek (pan-Arabic goblet drum), African talking drum, kalimba (East African thumb piano), cajon (Afro-Peruvian box drum), hang (Swiss hand pan), floor tom, cymbals and shakers
+- Ian Dogole – dumbek (pan-Arabic goblet drum), African talking drum, kalimba (East African thumb piano), cajon (Afro-Peruvian box drum), hang (Swiss steel pan-inspired, melodic percussion instrument), floor tom, cymbals and shakers

 - Yassir Chadly – gimbri (Moroccan 3-string bass lute), oud, qarqabas (Moroccan hand cymbals) and vocals

 - Frank Martin – piano

 - Paul McCandless – woodwinds

 This was Dogole’s third grant award from SFFCM, with previous projects including “Beyond All Limits,” which honored the musical legacy of trumpeter/composer Woody Shaw (2009) and “Shorter Moments,” which paid tribute to saxophonist/composer Wayne Shorter (2011).